 Context for Use

 This upper-level content is appropriate for junior- or senior-level courses in geohazards, geomorphology, GIS, remote sensing, and other geoscience courses where there may be an interest in developing skills in computational experimentation and early stage development of predictive models.
 This unit assumes that students have had physical geology and some upper-level exposure to mass movements types including exploration of slope failure mechanisms.
-Concepts of weathering as it relates to physical and chemical properties of rocks are also expected to have been taught prior to this unit.
+Concepts of weathering, as it relates to physical and chemical properties of rocks, are also expected to have been taught prior to this unit.
 The content would also best be introduced after some ArcMap software skills have been practiced, so that students are familiar with the software, where to find tools, and map preparation.
 A brief introductory discussion to motivate exploration of material is presented in the form of discussion questions.
-This content can be executed as a jigsaw, where in small enrollment courses individual, or partnered, student work is presented to the rest of the class, while in large enrollment courses, a more traditional jigsaw experience can be utilized within more manageable working groups.
-This unit is meant to be a precursor to Unit 3: Test and develop models of landslide susceptibility, and it is necessary to complete this unit before attempting Unit 3.
+This content can be executed as a jigsaw, where in small-enrollment courses individual, or partnered, student work is presented to the rest of the class, while in large-enrollment courses, a more traditional jigsaw experience can be utilized within more manageable working groups.
+This unit is meant to be a precursor to Unit 3: Develop and Test Models of Landslide Susceptibility, and it is necessary to complete this unit before attempting Unit 3.

 Description and Teaching Materials

 Estimated time: Classroom (1–1.5 hours) and Laboratory (3 hours).
 Additional time may be needed depending on students' experience with GIS software and tools.